GastonADiaz/DIY-Self-Balancing-robot-/README.md

 #define SERIAL3_COM_SPEED 115200
 ```

 By default, Bluetooth modules come configured to 9600 baud.
-To change this, you need to enter the following command in the serial terminal while the module is in AT mode via the button:
+To change this, you need to enter the following command in the serial terminal while the module is in AT mode :
 ```
 AT+UART=115200,0,0
 ```